Environmental Health & Safety

 Principal Investigators are responsible for the workplace safety of everyone who works in their laboratory and, depending on research activities being conducted, specific training and expertise may be required.
 These specialty areas include, but are not limited to, chemical safety, radiation safety, biological safety, diving safety, and procurement of safety and protective equipment.

 - The Chemical Hygiene Officer or Lab Safety Officer are responsible for managing and recording chemical inventory, responding to chemical spills, and preparing and implementing a chemical hygiene plan.

-- Use the UWF Design Standards, including the EH&S Design Standards Lab Safety Design Guide to determine if proposed lab space is safety compliant.
+- Use the UWF Design Standards, including the EH&S Design Standards Lab Safety Design Guide to determine if the proposed lab space is safety compliant.

 - Review and complete the Move In Checklist in Section 10 of the UW laboratory Safety Manual.

 - Review sections of the Laboratory Safety Manual, Biosafety Manual, Field Operations Safety Manual, Radiation Safety Manual, and/or other safety manuals as appropriate and implement necessary policies, procedures, and safety requirements.

 - All research diving must adhere to the standards in the Diving Safety Manual and divers must obtain medical clearance, and follow Diving Safety Program guidance.